Waitlisting Classes in WebAdvisor - Admissions and Records

 - You need to attend the first class session if you're still on the waitlist by the beginning of the semester.
 For an online class, you should email the instructor.

-Students who have errors preventing registration such as an outstanding balance, unmet prerequisites, time conflicts, already being registered in a different section of the same course, or overload issues will not be added into the class from the waitlist until the error is resolved.
+Students who have blocks preventing registration such as an outstanding balance, unmet prerequisites, conflicts with another class, overloads, or other academic issues will not be added into a class from the waitlist even if space is available.
+These students will remain on the waitlist until the issue preventing registration is resolved by the student.

-After the last day to add without the instructor’s signature, the faculty control who is registered from the waitlist.
+After the last day to add without an add authorization code, the faculty control who is registered from the waitlist.
 Please refer to the Academic Calendar for this date.
-Students are not automatically added into classes from the waitlist after the last day to add without the instructor's signature.
-To add a waitlisted class after the last day to add without the instructor’s signature students will need to submit an Add/Drop Form (PDF) with the instructor’s signature to the Admissions and Records Office on the Fremont campus or the Student Services Center on the Newark campus.
+Students are not automatically added into classes from the waitlist after the last day to add an add authorization code.
+To add a waitlisted class after the last day to add without an add authorization code, students will need to obtain an add authorization code directly from the instructor.
+The student will register themselves using their WebAdvisor account and the add authorization code.

 Be sure to attend the first class session if you are on a waitlist.
 If you do not attend the first class session, the instructor may decide not to add you to the class from the waitlist.
 For an online class, you should email the instructor.